top of page

 A tax charged on the profits earned by corporations, limited liability companies (LLCs), and other similar business entities.

-One of the lowest corporate income tax rates (Profit Tax) in Georgia
+One of the Lowest Corporate Income TAX Rates (Profit Tax) in Georgia

 • Virtual Zone Companies: Companies operating within designated "Virtual Zones" enjoy a 0% CIT rate.
 It applies mainly to specific IT-related activities.